Acne

 Oral antibiotics are best used with topical retinoids and benzoyl peroxide.
 Studies have found that using topical benzoyl peroxide along with oral antibiotics may reduce the risk of developing antibiotic resistance.

-- Combined oral contraceptives.
 Combined oral contraceptives are often used for acne therapy in women who also wish to use them for contraception.
 They are products that combine estrogen and progestin.
 You may not see the benefit of this treatment for a few months, so using other acne medications with it the first few weeks may help.

 The most common side effects of these drugs are weight gain, breast tenderness and nausea.
 A serious potential complication is a slightly increased risk of blood clots.

-- Spironolactone.
 The drug spironolactone may be considered for women and adolescent girls if oral antibiotics aren't helping.
 It works by blocking the effect of androgen hormones on the sebaceous glands.
 Possible side effects include breast tenderness and painful periods.

-- Isotretinoin.
 Isotretinoin is a powerful drug for people whose severe acne doesn't respond to other treatments or who are developing scarring.

 Oral isotretinoin is very effective.
 But because of its potential side effects, doctors need to closely monitor anyone they treat with this drug.
 In the UK and Europe, women of childbearing age who start isotretinoin may need to start the Pregnancy Prevention Programme.
 The usual length of treatment is between 4 and 6 months.